Fire Safety for Kids: Make a Fire Safety Plan

 I have to say, it was so much easier and less time-consuming than I thought it would be, and the boys loved it!
 Little Monkey, of course, just had fun running around the house and pointing at things, but Monkey really understood what we were doing and was totally focused on the task.

 This wasn’t the first time we’ve talked about fire safety, of course.
 Like most little kids, the Monkeys love fire trucks and firefighters, and we’ve been to a number of open houses and demonstrations at our local fire stations.
+You can also find great fire safety worksheets for kids.
 But this was the first time we really took a good look at exactly what we should do if there were to be a fire in our home.

 My favorite resource if the National Fire Protection Association (NFPA).
 They have wonderful materials for fire safety and fire prevention for kids, plus a guide to escape planning for families.
 Monkey loved their interactive online book about making a fire safety plan.